NLP-END3/Session2/README.md

 ## Q 1.d Major Steps
 Below are the defined major steps in this exercise
    a.
-Initialization - Weights of the neural network
+Initialization - Weights of the neural network are initialized as : w1 = 0.15, w2 = 0.2, w3 = 0.25, w4 = 0.3, w5 = 0.4, w6 = 0.45, w7 = 0.5, w8 = 0.55
    b.
-Utility functions - Sigmoid Activation function
+Utility functions - Sigmoid Activation function  : This is used to squash all the values between 0 and 1
    c.
 Forward propagation - Given the weights and inputs this function calculates the predicted output of the netowrk
    d.
-Error Calculation - Calculate Squared Error between predicted output and target values
+Error Calculation - Calculate ```0.5* Squared Error``` between predicted output and target values
    e.
-Gradient functions for each weights of the netowrk - These functions calculate the gradients of Error with respect to weights
+Gradient functions for each weights of the netowrk - These functions calculate the gradients of Error with respect to each weights in the network.
+This determines the direction and size of step we could take in the direction of minima.
    f.
-Updation of weights - We have incorporated updation of weights for each iteration in a ```for loop```
+Updation of weights - We have incorporated updation of weights for each iteration in a ```for loop```.
+Each weight is updated by taking only a fraction of step size.
+The fraction here is defined using learning rate.
+Higher the learning rate greater the step we take.
+As a common practice learning rates are in the range between 0 to 1.
    g.
-All the above are run for different learning rates
+All the above steps are run for different learning rates in a for loop.

 Below images shows the paths that contribute to the updation of weight w1 ---> (PRATEEK WILL MODIFY THIS IMAGE -- this is just a placeholder)
 ![image](https://user-images.githubusercontent.com/30425824/135455783-36d34e17-8366-4c50-8345-82345aadf0dc.png)